North Central Region

 Mission Statement: To provide leadership in developing and representing the industrial engineering profession and in enhancing the capabilities of those who are involved in or manage the application, education, training, research or development of industrial engineering.

-Vision: IIE North Central Region will be recognized as the premier membership organization for the industrial engineering profession within the states of Illinois, Iowa, Minnesota, Nebraska, North Dakota, South Dakota and Wisconsin.
+Vision: IISE North Central Region will be recognized as the premier membership organization for the industrial engineering profession within the states of Illinois, Iowa, Minnesota, Nebraska, North Dakota, South Dakota and Wisconsin.
 Our regional leadership team will collaborate with local chapter leaders to provide value, serve our regional members and exceed their expectations and requirements.

 The NEW North Central Region website is now operational.
 Click here to view.

 The major responsibility of the region leaders is to support the professional and student chapters.
 They also have responsibility to keep IISE headquarters, in particular the CN (chapter networking) staff, and the senior vice president (SVP) of CN up-to-date with chapter activities.

 RVP (Regional vice president) Dan Thury: The RVP position is designated to be that of a strategic leader for the region.
 The RVP represents the region and its members on the NLC (National Leadership Council) and on various NLC committees. the RVP guides a regional leadership team consisting of, at a minimum, one ARVP and one AVPSD.
 Additional members of the RLT may be identified by the RVP and should be discussed with the SVP.